-- 4.1 The housing strategy, along with a business plan for housing development, directly supports the Corporate Strategy Objectives; - 4.1.1 A thriving borough economy - 4.1.2 A revitalised borough with infrastructure that meet our ambitions - 4.2 The first stage has been to review the existing HBC owned portfolio and undertake a high-level financial assessment on the viability for the development of housing based only, and exclusively, on the HBC owned portfolio. - 4.3 The HBC portfolio contains more than 700 pieces of land ranging from small strips to large open spaces.
+- 6.1 The housing strategy, along with a business case and plan for housing development, directly supports the Corporate Strategy signed off in September 2022. - 6.2 The first stage has been to review the existing HBC owned portfolio and undertake a high-level financial assessment on the viability for the development of housing based only, and exclusively, on the HBC owned portfolio. - 6.3 The HBC portfolio contains more than 700 pieces of land ranging from small strips to large open spaces.
 In the asset register, many existing land interests are based on existing use and are therefore valued as de minims.
-A number of these sites have been identified as being possibly suitable for housing development including offering a partial solution to emergency temporary accommodation and affordable rental properties in the Borough. - 4.4 From the Havant Borough Council asset register, 13 land assets have been identified with an area of 11.44 acres as potentially suitable for housing as detailed in (the exempt) Appendix 1.
+A number of these sites have been identified as being possibly suitable for housing development including offering a partial solution to emergency temporary accommodation and affordable rental properties in the Borough. - 6.4 From the Havant Borough Council asset register, 13 land assets have been identified with an area of 11.44 acres as potentially suitable for housing.
 On the asset register there are smaller land assets which will require housing suitability assessments at a later date.
+Appendix 1 lists the sites and is Exempt from publication.